-If using personal monitoring devices (such as TLDs), it is advisable to use a CNSC-licensed dosimetry service.
-Contact the CNSC at transport@cnsc-ccsn.gc.ca for a list of licensed dosimetry services.
+If using personal monitoring devices (such as thermoluminescent dosimeters), it is advisable to use a CNSC-licensed dosimetry service.
+Contact the CNSC at cnsc.transport.ccsn@canada.ca for a list of licensed dosimetry services.

-Any worker who is likely to receive more than 1 mSv per year in the normal course of their duties is considered a Nuclear Energy Worker (NEW).
+Any worker who is likely to receive more than 1 mSv per year in the normal course of their duties is considered a nuclear energy worker (NEW).
 Most workers in the medium- and high-risk categories should be classified as NEWs.